 By Laura Hale Brockway,

 Laura Hale Brockway is an Austin-based writer and editor.
-She works for Texas Medical Liability Trust.
+She works for Texas Medical Liability Trust and is a partner with Affynity Web Solutions, a web site development company.
 Read more of her work at impertinentremarks.com .